Compiled and Edited by

 Cousins to each other and my cousins architect Maurice Powers Carney of Battle Creek, MI, and attorney and amateur photographer Claude Silas Carney of Kalamazoo, MI: each married a sister of brothers Richard and Joseph Burchnall Westnedge of Kalamazoo; Richard died at Manila, Philippines, of typhoid fever during the Spanish American War; “Fightin’ Joe” died of illness at Nantes, France, at the end of The Great War; Kalamazoo’s West Street renamed Westnedge Avenue in their honor

-Grandparents Phillip and Mary (Lilly) Shook: brought my line of Shooks from PA (probably Turbot Twp., Northumberland Co.) to Lockport, Niagara Co., NY, by way of Seneca Co., NY; their house used as meeting place to start area's German Lutheran and Reformed Church, of which Phillip became an elder January 1, 1837 (later called the Evangelical Lutheran Church); Phillip and Mary had eight children; Phillip had three children by second wife Step-Grandmother Hannah (Lilly) Shook
+Grandparents Phillip and Mary Shook: brought my line of Shooks from PA (probably Turbot Twp., Northumberland Co.) to Lockport, Niagara Co., NY, by way of Seneca Co., NY; their house used as meeting place to start area's German Lutheran and Reformed Church, of which Phillip became an elder January 1, 1837 (later called the Evangelical Lutheran Church); Phillip and Mary had eight children; Phillip had three children by second wife Step-Grandmother Hannah

-Grandfather Johnathan “Jonas” Shook: was a principal member at time of organization of English Lutheran Church at Cambria, Niagara Co., NY, in 1837 (later called St. Paul's Lutheran Church); had nine children by wife Grandmother Anna (LaRoche) Shook
+Grandfather Johnathan “Jonas” Shook: was a principal member at time of organization of English Lutheran Church at Cambria, Niagara Co., NY, in 1837 (later called St. Paul's Lutheran Church); had nine children by wife Grandmother Annah (LaRoche) Shook

 Grandparents Jonathan and Mary (Fay) Brigham: married as first cousins; had ten children; Mary’s father was Grandfather John Fay who sailed to America in 1656 on same ship (the Speedwell) with Grandfather Thomas Barns, sailing from Gravesend about May 20, 1656 and landing in Boston, Suffolk Co., MA, June 27, 1656; the Fay line and Barns line joined nearly three hundred years later with marriage of Parents Jennie Louise Barnes and Howard Oswald Paige